 The simple answer is no BUT the water flowing over the American Falls and Canadian Horseshoe Falls is greatly reduced at night for power generation purposes.

-After it gets dark each evening during the busy tourist season the water flowing over the falls is reduced to 50,000 cubic feet per second from the 100,000 cubic feet per second that flows over during daylight hours.
-This allows hydro plants on both sides of the border to draw more water for hydro generation.
+During the summer once it the sun goes down, the water flowing over the Falls is reduced from the daylight flow of 100,000 cubic feet per second to 50,000 - allowing hydro plants on both sides of the border to draw more water for hydro generation.

-During the night time, both the New York State Power Authority and Hydro One pump this extra water into gigantic reservoirs to be used at their call.
+Both the New York State Power Authority and Hydro One pump this extra water into gigantic reservoirs to be used at their call.